Saturday, November 08, 2025

 Lakeside Park: St. Augustine Beach, Florida, USA.
 4 September 2025 (7:38 am EDT)

-I was leaving a sunrise photoshoot in the park's sculpture garden, and I paused in the parking lot to glance back at the Lake Anhinga.
+I was leaving a sunrise photoshoot in the park's sculpture garden, and I paused in the parking lot to glance back at Lake Anhinga.
 I saw this: the morning sun backlighting the branches of a perimeter tree, reflected on the lake.
 An afterthought had become a highlight.
 (Photographic moral of the story: don't forget to look behind you!)

 -----more-----